 Words matter.
 You know it and I know it.
-Writers make their living from knowing it.
+Christian authors make their living from knowing it.

-Unlike the rest of the world, writers know words are what drive their online reputations.
+Unlike the rest of the world, Christian writers know words drive their online reputations.
 Sure, slick designs are pretty.
-I like beautiful photography and bold features as much as the next person.
+We all like beautiful photography and bold features.

-But words and wordsmithing are always going to get the bulk of my attention.
+But words and wordsmithing are always going to get the bulk of a reader’s attention.
 They should get yours, too.

 Are you using yours well?
 More importantly, are you using yours consistently?

-Writers owe it to their audiences to suit up and show up every day.
+Christian writers owe it to their readers to suit up and show up every day.
 You owe them daily posts on your social media channels, weekly emails and monthly blogs (at least).
 Content is king, as the saying goes.
 But consistency is most certainly queen.

-Why Writers Don’t Post to Social Media Consistently
+Why Christian Writers Don’t Post to Social Media Consistently

 Consistency is tough, though.
-I hear it in my consulting/coaching practice all the time from the Christian authors I coach.
-Here are the top three reasons people give me for why they aren’t posting to social media consistently:
+I hear it all the time from the Christian authors I coach.
+Here are the top three reasons authors give me for why they aren’t posting to social media consistently:

 - They don’t have enough time to post;

-- Or they don’t get enough response to justify making time to post;
+- They don’t get enough response to justify making time to post

-- And they don’t know what to say when they do post
+- They don’t know what to say when they do post

 Some time ago, I posted a poll on Facebook asking followers why they weren’t consistent on social media.

 The responses were split between “not enough time” and “not enough response.”

-These results led me to publish my longest blog article to date, The Ultimate Guide to Online Content Creation for Communicators Who Actually Care.
+These results led me to publish my longest blog article to date, the Ultimate Guide to Creating Social Media Content.
 The article is a monster…it’s a comprehensive guide of why you should create social media content consistently, how to do it and what type of content is most effective.

-No time to read a 5,000-word article on social media content creation?
+No time to read a 5,000-word article about posting to social media?

 Consider this article the next best thing.

-Why Writers Struggle to Post Consistently on Social Media
+Why Christian Writers Struggle With Social Media Consistency